-Individual Departing ficiency Developmental Disabilities (DD) Waiver Service Standards 2/26/2018; Re-Issue: 12/28/2018; Eff 1/1/2019 Chapter 19: Provider Reporting Requirements: 19.2 General Events Reporting (GER): The purpose of General Events Reporting (GER) is to report, track and analyze events, which pose a risk to adults in the DD Waiver program, but do not meet criteria for ANE or other reportable incidents as defined by the IMB.
-Analysis of GER is intended to identify emerging patterns so that preventative action can be taken at the individual, Provider Agency, regional and statewide level.
-On a quarterly and annual basis, DDSD analyzes GER data at the provider, regional and statewide levels to identify any patterns that warrant intervention.
-Provider Agency use of GER in Therap is required as follows: 1.
-DD Waiver Provider Agencies approved to provide Customized In- Home Supports, Family Living, IMLS, Supported Living, Customized Community Supports, Community Integrated Employment, Adult Nursing and Case Management must use GER in the Therap system.
-2. DD Waiver Provider Agencies referenced above are responsible for entering specified information into the GER section of the secure website operated under contract by Therap according to the GER Reporting Requirements.
+Tag # 1A43.1 General Events Reporting: Standard Level Deficiency Individual Reporting Developmental Disabilities (DD) Waiver Based on record review, the Agency did not Provider: Service Standards 2/26/2018; Re-Issue: follow the General Events Reporting State your Plan of Correction for the 12/28/2018; Eff 1/1/2019 requirements as indicated by the policy for 3 of deficiencies cited in this tag here (How is the Chapter 19: Provider Reporting 20 individuals. deficiency going to be corrected?
+This can be Requirements: 19.2 General Events specific to each deficiency cited or if possible an Reporting (GER): The purpose of General The following General Events Reporting overall correction?): \rightarrow Events Reporting (GER) is to report, track and records contained evidence that indicated analyze events, which pose a risk to adults in the General Events Report was not entered the DD Waiver program, but do not meet and / or approved within the required criteria for ANE or other reportable incidents as timeframe: defined by the IMB.
+Analysis of GER is intended to identify emerging patterns so that Individual #10 preventative action can be taken at the General Events Report (GER) indicates on Dressider individual, Provider Agency, regional and 8/6/2020 the Individual was taken to Urgent Provider: statewide level.
+On a quarterly and annual Care.
+(Emergency Services).
+GER was Enter your ongoing Quality basis, DDSD analyzes GER data at the approved 8/14/2020.
+Assurance/Quality Improvement provider, regional and statewide levels to processes as it related to this tag number identify any patterns that warrant intervention.
+Individual #11 here (What is going to be done?
+How many Provider Agency use of GER in Therap is General Events Report (GER) indicates on individuals is this going to affect?
+How often will this be completed?
+Who is responsible?
+What required as follows: 2/15/2020 the Individual was taken to the steps will be taken if issues are found?): \rightarrow 1.
+DD Waiver Provider Agencies ER and admitted to ICU.
+(Emergency approved to provide Customized In- Services).
+GER was approved 2/25/2020.
+Home Supports, Family Living, IMLS, Supported Living, Customized Individual #12 Community Supports, Community General Events Report (GER) indicates on Integrated Employment, Adult Nursing 1/16/2020 the Individual had a small and Case Management must use GER in abrasion on the back of the right thigh. the Therap system.
+(Injury).
+GER was approved.
+1/29/2020 2.
+DD Waiver Provider Agencies referenced above are responsible for entering specified information into the GER section of the secure website operated under contract by Therap according to the GER Reporting Requirements in Appendix B GER Requirements.
 3. At the Provider Agency's discretion additional events, which are not required by DDSD, may also be tracked within the GER section of Therap.
-Agency did not eporting the policy for 1 of th
+4. GER does not replace a Provider Agency's obligations to report ANE or other